Work better, faster.

 Extra functions.
 No extra complications.

-Impact XT’s integration with Patterns will change how you think about drum programming because the combination makes beat creation fast, fun, and effortless.
-There’s no need for a separate plug-in or track type to do pattern-based sequencing because Patterns work side-by-side with conventional Instrument parts on the same track.
-You can choose, rename, copy, and reorder an unlimited number of Pattern variations from within the Arrangement—you don’t even need to open the Pattern Editor.
+Impact XT’s integration with Patterns will change how you think about drum programming, because the combination makes beat creation fast, fun, and effortless.
+There’s no need for a separate plug-in or track type to do pattern-based sequencing, because Patterns work side-by-side with conventional Instrument Parts on the same track.
+You can even choose, rename, copy, and re-order an unlimited number of Pattern variations from within the Arrangement—you don’t even need to open the Pattern Editor.
 And, there’s a new library of inspirational drum Patterns and Variations Patterns in the Musicloops format for easy, drag-and-drop saving and export.

 Another important aspect is integration with Impact XT, which auto-populates Patterns with named instruments.
 Forget about the tedious process of mapping notes to pads—just load and go.

 Even better, Patterns are very much like playable, real-time instruments.
-You can change multiple parameters on a per-step basis—including 10 levels of repeat for “stutter” effects, a probability algorithm that adds variety by selectively dropping out notes, and automation lanes.
-Vary automation parameters in real time for the instrument being driven by the Pattern and tweak while playing until it sounds just the way you want.
+You can change every parameter on a per-step basis—including 10 levels of repeat for “strummed” effects, a probability algorithm that adds variety by selectively dropping out notes, and automation lanes.
+Vary automation parameters in real time for the instrument being driven by the Pattern, and tweak while playing until it sounds just the way you want.
 Once the pattern is complete, click and drag the Pattern’s edge to extend the Pattern for as long as you want within a track.

 Songs and stems don’t live in isolation.
 They’re assembled into albums (or tracks in the case of stems), distributed online as a collection of files, published as CDs for a band’s merch table, or sequenced as a DJ set.
 In all those situations, the songs need to have consistent levels and tonal qualities, and the final mixes need to be taken to a radio-ready level.